 Download this Free Printable PDF

 Illustrated Steps to Make Coffee Using an Aeropress

 To start, you’ll need an Aeropress.
-If you don’t already have the device on hand, Amazon typically delivers this version via same or next-day delivery.
+If you don’t already have the device on hand, Shop for one on Amazon.

 The first step in making a shot of espresso using an Aeropress is to be sure that all of the parts needed are clean and ready to use.
 Without a filter, cap, plunger, or coffee grounds, it’s impossible to make a shot of espresso or cup of coffee using an Aeropress.

 Once you have the following items, you can begin brewing a shot of espresso using an Aeropress.